|I love acting so much, I'm never going to star in anything ever again.|

 I felt a swell of pity when I realized what your next couple of months were going to be like.
 When I wrote about helping a woman who was being harassed I was the subject of assumptions of my character, scathing rage from people with an axe to grind about a particular word, articles written just to be contrarian that called me no end of unkind things including a misogynist white-knighting creeper myself, and even death threats from guys who felt like I was disturbing the Alpha male order of aggressive flirting with my "pansy ass feminist shit!"
 All that, and I generally was seen to have done something positive.
 I can only imagine what you must have gone through.
 What you must still be going through.

 And it must be so much worse because this is such a common feeling among writers.
-All you did was voice what so many others were thinking in places they
+All you did was voice what so many others think in places they

 Why am I writing this post (you aren't likely ever to see) a month later?
 It is because from what I saw in the deluge of "HOW COULD YOU!" comments, (very) few replies mentioned what I wish your editor had explained before your article went live.
 That is that this jealousy of huge, uberpopular authors stealing the limelight is a feeling that writers have, but in addition being unkind and very catty, it is not even actually accurate.
 What you were probably thinking was delightfully entertaining snark, was actually a somewhat uninformed thing to say both about the writing process and the publishing industry.

 The kicker to this whole thing is, I think that if Rowling didn't know what I'm about to tell you--what your editor should have told you--she might actually done what you asked.
 She might hang up her pen or tuck away her future manuscripts to give you, and those like you, a chance to be in the sun.
-Whatever you want to say about Harry Potter's prose, Rowling is one of the most sincere and genuinely kind human beings on the Earth.
+Whatever you want to say about Harry Potter's prose, Rowling is one of the most philanthropic people on Earth.
+(2018 Edit: Yes, I'm aware of the salient criticism that has come up since this piece was written.
+2020 Edit: Yeah, she went full TERF, thoughts on that near the bottom.)
 Fortunately, I think she is likely to understand the writing world enough to know that the best thing she can do for you is to keep right on writing.

 Rowling writes for the same reason writers have written since the dawn of language.
 Because our soul burns to write and without it we would die.
 She writes because in a very real way, she doesn't have a choice.
 She sits down for eight to twelve hours a day (according to her own interviews) and creates something with the same impetus that drives artists the world over.